HasnainSolangi/GIAIC/45-assignments-exercises/README.md

 names and one array with the Great added to each magician’s name.

-44. Sandwiches: Write a function that accepts a array of items a person wants on a sandwich.
+44. Sandwiches: Write a function that accepts an array of items a person wants on a sandwich.
 The function should have one parameter that collects as many items as the function call provides, and it should print a summary of the sandwich that is being ordered.
 Call the function three times, using a different number of arguments each time.

-45. Cars: Write a function that stores information about a car in a Object.
+45. Cars: Write a function that stores information about a car in an Object.
 The function should always receive a manufacturer and a model name.
 It should then accept an arbitrary number of keyword arguments.
 Call the function with the required information and two other name-value pairs, such as a